pablodecm/paper-inferno/paper/paper.md

 ](gfx/figure5b.pdf){#fig:range_b_rate width=48%}

-Expected uncertainty when the value of the nuisance parameters is different.
+Expected uncertainty when the value of the nuisance parameters is different for 10 learnt summary statistics (different random initialisation) based on cross-entropy classification and inference-aware technique.
+Results correspond to Benchmark 2.
 :::

+Given that a certain value of the parameters $\boldsymbol{\theta}_s$ has been used to learn the summary statistics as described in Algorithm \autoref{alg:simple_algorithm} while their true value is unknown, the expected uncertainty on $s$ has also been computed for cases when the true value of the parameters
+$\boldsymbol{\theta}_{\textrm{true}}$ differs.
+The
+variation of the expected uncertainty on $s$ when either $r$ or $\lambda$ is varied for classification and inference-aware summary statistics is shown in [@Fig:validity_range] for Benchmark 2.
+The inference-aware summary statistics learnt for $\boldsymbol{\theta}_s$ work well when  $\boldsymbol{\theta}_{\textrm{true}} \neq \boldsymbol{\theta}_s$ in the range of variation explored.

-This simple example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is quite effective.
+This synthetic example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is effective.
 The summary statistics
 learnt accounting for the effect of nuisance parameters compare very favourably to those obtained by using a classification proxy to approximate the likelihood ratio.
 Of course, more experiments are needed to benchmark the usefulness of this technique for real-world inference problems as those found in High Energy Physics analyses at the LHC.

 # Conclusions

-Classification-based summary statistics often suffer from the need of specifying a fixed model of the data, thus neglecting the effect of nuisance parameters in the learning process.
+Classification-based summary statistics for mixture models often suffer from the need of specifying a fixed model of the data, thus neglecting the effect of nuisance parameters in the learning process.
 The effect of nuisance parameters is only considered downstream of the learning phase, resulting in sub-optimal inference on